OAuth for Integrations

 Build an integration with OAuth

-When building an integration with OAuth, you should only select the scopes to which your application needs access.
+When building an integration with OAuth, you should select only the scopes needed by your application.
 After a customer consents to authorize your integration, all listed scopes become available to your application through a token.

 You can include OAuth in a new integration (or add it to an existing integration) on the Marketplace or Integrations page by following the steps below.
 For existing integrations, note that there’s no need to change your app_uuid in the manifest.json.